 The cons is that you are subject to "medical necessity" requirements.
 Some kind of sessions such as family/couples counseling or online therapy, may not be covered by your specific plan.

 And the biggest drawback is the insurance companies' overview of your records.
 Once they pay for your sessions, they have full access to your medical records and at that point, you can't opt out.
-This is true for health insurance as well as EAP reimbursement.

 Some people, depending on their job titles, may get hurt.
 I've had people requesting the medical records to get the job they have interviewed for.
 The Court can also summon the medical records if you are suing or you are sued.
 I've had that in child custody cases.
 If you are applying for citizenship or your immigration status is in question, you may want to think about how your mental health records may affect your case.